Nikko

 Getting around

 In Nikkō, there are two train stations—Tōbu-Nikkō and JR Nikkō—located just 200 meters apart.
-The town’s famous shrines and temples, including Tōshōgū and Rinnō-ji, lie about two kilometers northwest of the stations.
-You can reach them by bus in about 10 minutes (¥350 one-way or ¥600 for a day pass), or on foot with a 30–40 minute walk along the main street.
+The town’s famous shrines and temples, including Tōshōgū and Rinnō-ji, are situated about two kilometers northwest of the stations.
+These landmarks can be reached by bus in around 10 minutes (¥350 one-way or ¥600 for a day pass), or you can take a 30–40 minute walk along the main street.

-To get to the temple area, you can take regular buses bound for Lake Chūzenji, which stop at Shinkyō Bridge and Nishi-Sandō.
-Another easy option is the World Heritage Meguri Loop Bus, which runs every 10–20 minutes and stops closer to the major sites.
-If you're traveling farther, such as to Lake Chūzenji (about 50 minutes, ¥1,250) or Yumoto Onsen (80 minutes, ¥1,950), special 2-day bus passes are available for ¥2,300–¥3,500.
-Most buses are covered by Nikkō rail passes.
-Try to avoid weekends during the autumn foliage season, as traffic can become extremely heavy.
+To reach the temple area, you can take regular buses heading to Lake Chūzenji, which stop at Shinkyō Bridge and Nishi-Sandō.
+Another convenient option is the World Heritage Meguri Loop Bus, which runs every 10–20 minutes and stops closer to the main sites.
+If you’re traveling farther, such as to Lake Chūzenji (about 50 minutes, ¥1,250) or Yumoto Onsen (80 minutes, ¥1,950), special 2-day bus passes are available for ¥2,300–¥3,500.
+Most buses are covered by the Nikkō rail passes.
+It’s advisable to avoid weekends during the autumn foliage season, as traffic can become extremely heavy.

 Read more